Newsletter

 Many server providers configure the UFW firewall upon deploying the server to allow only SSH connections, enabling you to connect to the server.

 If you have a server from Vultr, UFW is likely to be enabled by default.
+In my case with Hetzner, UFW is not enabled.

 You can check the status of UFW and your current ruleset using this command: